Jason-Chen-07/FACE_Smile_detecttuto./README.md

 # FACE_Smile_detecttuto.

+Description:
-is is a complete bigginer friendly tutorial for using cv.
+It is a complete beginner-friendly tutorial for using CV.
+This project uses OpenCV to detect faces, eyes, and smiles in real time using your webcam.

+Requirements:
+opencv

+Install dependencies:
+pip install opencv-python